Golf Magazine: Annual Club Test

-2 The game-improvement iron category was tested only by golfers with a 7 to 15 handicap.

-3 The maximum game-improvement iron category was tested only by golfers with a 14 to 20 handicap.

-4 The better-player iron category was tested only by golfers with handicaps 10 and under.
+Golf Magazine also conducts an annual test of some of the finest golf products available so that the golfer will be armed with the knowledge of which club is the best value.
+As of 2025, the Magazine no longer provides a "rating" nor does it rank each club.
+Golf Magazine thoroughly reviews all the newest club models on the market with the help of player testers.
+In the end, it groups the best clubs for 2025 into categories to make your purchasing choice easier.
+The below table summarizes the type of clubs as well as the categories for each tested for each:

 Top 100 Teachers in America

 Golf Magazine also honours some of the best instructors in the business.
 On the emeritus list are:

 2011 player of the year selection

 On November 1, 2011, Golf Magazine selected Rory McIlroy over Yani Tseng for its 2011 player of year.
 The magazine's editor, David Clarke wrote, “We are pleased to name Rory McIlroy as our inaugural Player of the Year.”
 Americans have embraced this young Northern Irishman, taking him into their hearts not just out of admiration for his amazing talent, but also for the grace he has shown in victory and defeat, his generosity of time with fans, and his commitments to causes beyond golf.”

 The McIlroy selection was heavily criticized by golf bloggers.
 The #1 male player in the world at the time, Luke Donald, tweeted, "So rude and disrespectful of Yani.
 Whoever had final decision just diminished your magazine."